Chicago (album)

-Chicago (retroactively known as Chicago II) is the second studio album by Chicago-based American rock band Chicago.
-Like their debut album, Chicago Transit Authority, this was a double album.
-It was their first album under the name Chicago (the band's prior name, Chicago Transit Authority, was changed due to a threatened lawsuit from the actual mass-transit operator bearing the same name) and the first to use the now ubiquitous cursive Chicago logo on the cover.
+Chicago (retroactively known as Chicago II) is the second studio album by the American rock band Chicago, released on January 26, 1970, by Columbia Records.
+Like their debut album, Chicago Transit Authority (1969), it is a double album.
+It was their first album released under the name Chicago—the band's prior name, Chicago Transit Authority, was changed due to a threatened lawsuit from the actual mass-transit operator of the same name—and the first to use the cursive Chicago logo that the band used as its logo.